opensearch-project/opensearch-plugins/README.md

 Use the `1.0.0-alpha1` tag to have a stable version [1.0.0-alpha1 Tag](https://github.com/opensearch-project/OpenSearch/releases/tag/1.0.0-alpha1)

 This will publish artifacts which are part of release version `1.0.0-alpha1`.
+This will support running integration tests.
+Please note that the limitation for integration tests is that it is only supported for builds on linux platform.

 ```
 ~/OpenSearch (main)> git checkout 1.0.0-alpha1 -b alpha1-release
 ~/OpenSearch (main)> ./gradlew publishToMavenLocal -Dbuild.version_qualifier=alpha1 -Dbuild.snapshot=false